danielsinclairtill/StoriesApp/Stories/README.md

 - [ViewAnimator](https://github.com/marcosgriselli/ViewAnimator): for custom animations on collection views
 - [TagListView](https://github.com/ElaWorkshop/TagListView): for using a custom tags list in the story details view
 - [lottie-ios](https://github.com/airbnb/lottie-ios): for json based animations
+- [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing): for snapshot testing on the views

 - All images were taken from https://icons8.com/animated-icons.
 - All lottie animations were taken from https://lottiefiles.com/